Jonti Picking: Career

 Picking is a trained sound engineer and artist, and he has worked on 3D visual effects for the film Resident Evil.
 In 2003, he made several advertisements for Anchor Butter in the style of his Weebl and Bob animations (but featuring cows) which were broadcast in the UK.
-The television program Totally Viral on UKTV G2, consisting of video clips and cartoons from the internet, has an animated title sequence and links made by Jonti.
+The television program Totally Viral on UKTV G2, consisting of video clips and cartoons from the internet, has an animated title sequence and links made by Picking.

-Jonti set up his own production company called Sumo Dojo, which he later left to set up Weebl's Stuff Limited, also known as Weebl Ltd. Weebl's Stuff Ltd was dissolved in 2014, and Jelly Penguin Productions Ltd was set up in its place shortly afterward.
+Picking set up his own production company called Sumo Dojo, which he later left to set up Weebl's Stuff Limited, also known as Weebl Ltd. Weebl's Stuff Ltd was dissolved in 2014, and Jelly Penguin Productions Ltd was set up in its place shortly afterward.
 In 2009, Picking produced several radio and television advertisements based on the tune of the first "Magical Trevor" for the 118 24 7 service of Yell.com.
 These appeared on the ITV television channel, amongst others.
 It was voted 6th Most Irritating Ad of 2009 by Marketing Magazine.
 He is also an admitted fan of Wesley Willis and created an animation for Willis' song "Merry Christmas".